awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 6. use_large_pages          = {DBInstanceClassHugePagesDefault}
 ```

-The parameter group is used by a db\.r4 DB instance class with less than 100 GiB of memory and a db\.r3 instance with more than 100 GiB memory\.
-With these parameter settings and `use_large_pages` set to `{DBInstanceClassHugePagesDefault}`, HugePages are enabled on the db\.r4 instance, but disabled on the db\.r3 instance\.
+The parameter group is used by a db\.r4 DB instance class with less than 100 GiB of memory\.
+With these parameter settings and `use_large_pages` set to `{DBInstanceClassHugePagesDefault}`, HugePages are enabled on the db\.r4 instance\.

 Consider another example with following parameters values set in a parameter group\.